-With a limited amount of days, multiple panels, autograph/photo ops, meet ups and vendor shopping, there’s a lot to see and miss.
-Best way to manage your time and hit all your must-dos is to make a list.
-Check out the comic conventions website, look for a program schedule and vendor/show floor map.
-Figure out which panels you want to attend and be sure to give yourself some time before the panel start to get a seat.
-Some panels depending on the convention you’re at will line up hours before the panel start time.
+With a limited amount of days, multiple panels, autograph/photo ops, meet-ups, and vendor shopping, there’s a lot to see and miss.
+The best way to manage your time and hit all your must-dos is to make a list.
+Check out the comic conventions website, and look for a program schedule and vendor/show floor map.
+Figure out which panels you want to attend and be sure to give yourself some time before the panel starts to get a seat.
+Some panels depending on the convention you’re at will line up hours before the panel’s start time.
 Check your favorite artist’s social media to see if they will have a booth at the con you’re attending and what area they’ll be located in.

 What to Wear